 CGRP (calcitonin gene-related peptide) is known to be closely involved in the cascade of events that lead to a migraine attack.
 Recently, positive results have arisen from Phase 2 clinical research studies showing that CGRP may offer an entirely new approach to treat migraine headaches.

-Today, most treatments for migraine are originally designed for other conditions for example epilepsy, hypertension and depression.
-CGRP is exciting as this would be the first treatment designed specifically for migraine.
+Today, most treatments for migraine were originally designed for other conditions such as epilepsy, hypertension or depression.
+This class of CGRP treatments are exciting as they are the first preventative treatment designed specifically for migraine.

 What is CGRP?

-To understand CGRP there are a few medical terms to define.
+To understand CGRP we need to understand a few terms.
 These are: